 - Contact Yvette and describe what you know, how you know it and what you would like to know next.

-- Yvette will then create a high-level research plan, and will indicate what the first phase of the research could be.
-This plan includes suggestions for the first archives or websites to visit and the records which will be consulted.
-A quote will be given for the work, including the maximum number of hours to be spent on the first phase.
+- Yvette will then create a proposal, and will indicate what the first phase of the research could be.
+This proposal includes suggestions for the type of research that is needed to solve your problems and for the goals of the first phase.
+A quote will be given for the first phase, including a suggested authorization for the maximum number of hours to be spent on the first phase.

 - Once you authorize to spend a maximum number of hours, you will be asked to pay a 25% retainer and Yvette will then schedule your project.
 At the end of the phase, you will receive a report with an explanation of the findings and scans and abstracts of any original records consulted during the research.